You need the best bodyboarding fins when you're in the water because the difference is like night and day.

 The Best Bodyboarding Fins Reviews

-You're in luck because bodyboarding fins are pretty cheap, especially when you consider the all their benefits.
+You're in luck because bodyboard fins are pretty cheap, especially when you consider all their amazing benefits (see below).

 Still, there are a few different brands on the market making your choice a little difficult.
-We'll take a look at the top ones to make things a bit easier:
+We'll take a look at the top ones to make things a bit easier on you:

 - DaFin Swim Fins

 Some say Hydro Tech 2 fins reign supreme when it comes to bodyboarding and they're probably right.
 There are so many unique features built into the Hydro fins they've actually won an Australian design award.
 Everything revolves around 2 things in particular: